-Our goal is to minimise negative impacts and make a positive contribution to the businesses, people and communities that make up our supply chain.
-As a global company with many thousands of suppliers around the world, we have an obligation and an opportunity to promote responsible sourcing.
+Our aim is to minimise negative impacts and make a positive contribution to the businesses, people and communities that make up our supply chain.

-Responsible sourcing is one of three strategic objectives for our supply chain operations.
+Responsible sourcing is one of the three strategic objectives for our supply chain operations.
 It has its own assurance system, integrated into our Corporate Governance Framework and underpinned by our vision, mission and values.
-We have also signed up to the CE100, an Ellen MacArthur Foundation initiative to support a circular economy.

-We have teamed up with Sedex, the Supplier Ethical Data Exchange, to invite suppliers to participate in an annual supplier assessment questionnaire.
-The 2016 feedback from 1,000 suppliers is currently being reviewed to evaluate potential risks and further priorities.
-In 2017, we will continue working with those where we have found potential risks.
-Moreover, in 2016, we selected strategic suppliers for on-site audits, working closely with third-party auditing firms to support performance improvement in line with the Supplier Code.
+We use Sedex, the Supplier Ethical Data Exchange, to coordinate the performance and follow up of the annual self-assessments of selected suppliers.
+The 2017 feedback from close to 1,000 suppliers is currently being reviewed to evaluate potential risks and further priorities.
+In 2018, we will assess new relevant suppliers and continue working with those where we have found potential risks.

 Do you want to know more about responsible sourcing?